tartiflette/tartiflette/docs/api/subscription.md

 sidebar_label: Subscription
 ---

-Subscription is the third operation available on GraphQL.
+Subscription is the third operation available in GraphQL.
 It bring the [event-based subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/#event-based-subscriptions) mindset to the Engine.

-Up to you to implement the Event technology you want, like Google Pub/Sub, Nats, Redis ... in our example, we decided to focus on the feature.
+It's up to you to implement the Event technology you want, like Google Pub/Sub, Nats, Redis ... in our example, we decided to focus purely on the Engine part of the feature.

-## `Engine`: How to execute the subscription?
+## `Engine`: How to execute a subscription?

-The Engine is responsible of executing both the Query/Mutation and the Subscription.
-The first ones are executed by the `execute` method, and the last one, Subscription, is executed by the method named `subscribe`.
+The Engine is responsible for executing both the `Query`/`Mutation`s and the `Subscription`s.
+The first ones are executed by the `execute` method, where the `Subscription`, is executed by the method named `subscribe`.

-Here are the parameters available on the `subscribe` method of `Engine`.
+The parameters that are available on the `subscribe` method of `Engine`.
 * `query`: the GraphQL request / query as UTF8-encoded string
 * `operation_name`: the operation name to execute
 * `context`: a dict containing anything you need
 * `variables`: the variables used in the GraphQL request
-* `initial_value`: an initial value corresponding to the root type being executed
+* `initial_value`: an initial value given to the resolver of the root type

 ```python